dsofe/lit_notes/repo/note03-econ-self-sufficiency.md

 ### Background

-In this examination of economic self-sufficiency, researchers at Brandeis University assess whether parents’ earnings from full-time work are enough to meet a family's basic needs.
+In this examination of economic self-sufficiency, researchers from Brandeis University assess whether parents’ earnings from full-time work are enough to meet a family's basic needs.
 The study analyzes only families in which the single parent or both parents works full-time year-round.
 The results include analysis of families by income level, race/ethnicity, and nativity (i.e., immigrant or non-immigrant).

 The study's aims are to determine:
 (1) whether up to two adults in a family earn enough to cover a basic family budget; and